-Mileage message Use to identify the mile along the trail of mile marker is
+Mileage messageUse to identify the mile along the trail.
+If mile marker is a stand-alone sign, include a header.

 Either fractions or decimals may be used for mileage increments, as long as the text fits within the margins and is consistant along the trail.